-The d orbitals correspond to the quantum number 1 with a value 2.
-And there are five d orbitals with the quantum number m being 0 or plus minus 1 or plus minus 2; and the spherical harmonics second-rank tensor with the spherical component 0.
-I have not introduced this terminology until now; but keep this in mind; the spherical harmonics 1 and m are also referred to by the tensorial rank.
-We will have some of the mathematics lectures to determine what tensors are and understand them; but please take it from me that, these are second-rank tensors presentation in a spherical coordinate system with the component in the spherical coordinate system being 0 or plus minus 1 or plus minus 2.
-Now, that is the mathematics.
+The d orbitals correspond to the quantum number 1 with a value 2 and there are 5 d orbitals with the quantum number m being 0 or plus minus 1 or plus minus 2.
+And the spherical harmonics second rank tensor with the spherical component 0.
+I am not introduced this terminology until now, but keep this in mind, the spherical harmonics 1 and m or also referred to by the tensorial rank.
+People have some other mathematics lectures to determine what tensors are and understand them, but please take it from me that these are second rank tensors representation in a spherical coordinate system with the component in the spherical coordinate system being 0 or plus minus 1 or plus minus 2, now that is the mathematics.

-Now, the spherical harmonic Y 2 0 has the functional form 3 cos square theta minus 1; and m being 0, it does not have a phi dependent part; the exponential i m phi gives you 1 because m is 0.
-The Y 2 plus minus 1 theta phi is quadratic in the trigonometric functions sin theta, cos theta; and if you think of 3 cos square theta minus 1; 1 is nothing but sin square theta plus cos square theta.
+Now, the circle harmonics Y 2 0 has the functional form 3 cos square theta minus 1.
+And being m being 0, it does not have a 5 dependent part.
+The exponential i m phi gives you 1, because m is 0.
+The Y 2 plus minus 1 theta phi is quadratic in the trigonometric functions sine theta cos theta.
+And if you think of 3 cos square theta minus 1, 1 is nothing but sin square theta plus cos square theta.
 Therefore, this function is actually 2 cos square theta minus sin square theta.
-So, it is a homogeneous function - trigonometric function of order 2.
-And this is order 2 - sin theta, cos theta; but plus minus 1 means exponential i phi is plus minus i phi.
-And likewise, plus minus 2 for the Y 2 2 - tells you that, the angular part has trigonometric function, which sin square theta and a phi dependent function, which is an exponential plus minus 2 i phi.
-We shall plot one or two of these; and let us start with the picture part Y 2 0.
+So, it is a homogeneous function trigonometric function of order 2.

+And this is order 2 sin theta cos theta, but plus minus 1 means exponential i phi is plus minus i phi.
+And likewise plus minus 2 for the Y 2 2 tells you that the angular part has a trigonometric function, which is sin square theta and a phi dependent function which is exponential plus minus 2 i phi ok.
+We shall plot 1 or 2 of these.
+And let us start with the picture for Y 2 0.

-So, this is 3 cos square theta minus 1; I mean I am leaving out what is called the prefactor - the normalization factor and all those things.
-They will only change the extension, but the shapes will remain the same.
-Therefore, we will keep 3 cos square theta minus 1 and we want plot this in the polar system with the theta axis going from 0 to 90 to pi to 180 degrees.
-The values of 3 cos square theta minus 1 for various values of theta are given here in this table; and you can see that, 3 cos square theta minus 1 goes to 0 at cos theta is equal to plus or minus 1 by root 3.
-Therefore, you see the plus 1 by root 3 corresponds to theta is equal to 54.74; and the minus 1 by root 3 corresponds to pi minus theta; and that is 180 minus 54.74, which is 125.26.
-In between 54 and 0.74 and 125.26, 3 cos square theta minus 1 is negative, because cos square theta is less than one-third.
-And at 90 degrees, this is 0.
-Therefore, this whole function is minus 1 maximally negative.
-So, from the magnitudes given here, the variation is between 2, 0, minus 1, 0, plus 2.
-Let us see the function plot.
+So, this is 3 cos square theta minus 1.
+I mean I am leaving out what is called the pre factor the normalization factor and all those things I mean they will only change the extension, but the shapes will remain the same.
+Therefore, we will keep 3 cos square theta minus 1, and we want to plot this in the polar system with the theta axis going from 0 to 90 to pi to 180 degrees.
+The values of 3 cos square theta minus 1 for various values of theta are given here in this table.
+And you can see that 3 cos square theta minus 1 goes to 0 at cos theta is equal to plus or minus 1by root 3.

+Therefore, you see the plus 1 by root 3 corresponds to theta is equal to 54.74.
+And the minus 1 by root 3 corresponds to pi minus theta and that is 180 minus 54.74, which is 125.26.
+In between 54 and 0.74 and 125.26 3 cos square theta minus 1 is negative, because cos square theta is less than one-third.
+And at 90 degrees this is 0 therefore, this whole function is minus 1 maximally negative.
+So, from the magnitudes given here the variation is between 2, 0, minus 1, 0, plus 2.